- Feeling like the NBN isn't working out for you?

 In terms of hardware, the modem used for Home Wireless broadband also comes with more features such as multiple ethernet ports.
 This is ideal for connecting devices that require a physical connection to the device.

 Mobile Broadband, on the other hand, is the on-the-go version of the Home Wireless broadband.
-It is also powered by 4G mobile networks and is offered with various data plans.
+It is also powered by 4G or 5G mobile networks and is offered with various data plans.
 Customers usually get the same data allowances as a phone plan, which could translate to paying as much as a Home Wireless plan but for a lower data cap.

 The advantage, however, is that Mobile Broadband has faster download speeds generally than Home Wireless plans (speeds vary depending on where you are).
-It runs on a 4G network that can go up to 100 Mbps, although, of course, it still depends on your service provider and coverage.
+It runs on a 4G or 5G network that can go up to 100 Mbps, although, of course, it still depends on your service provider and coverage.

-Between the two, Mobile Broadband is the better choice for people who move around a lot because it does not require a constant power source.
+Of the two, Mobile Broadband is the better choice for people who move around a lot because it does not require a constant power source.
 You can also opt to avail of a portable hotspot or a SIM that you can use on a spare smartphone or tablet.

 If you are looking to apply for a wireless broadband plan, you can choose from a list of telcos offering the service.
 You can check out our comprehensive guide on wireless broadband plans to know more about your options.